 This may be useful when you find the need to anchor your vessel close to land for more protection, close to another vessel that is moored to a buoy, or when anchored in a steady wind and you want to know when the wind changes.
 The exclusion area can be input with precision from the application preferences or with ease by touch and drag accessible by long-pressing on the centre of the screen.

-You may also find at times that you wish to define a safe zone within the exclusion area.
+You may also find at times that you wish to define a slack zone within the exclusion area.
 For example, when anchored in a bay where the vessel might swing around 180 degrees from it's original position due to tidal changes but you may only wish to be alerted if the anchor is likely to drag and not when the vessel has just wandered over the anchor position at slack tide.
 Anchor Alert allows this too.
-By setting the Safe Area option and independently changing both the distance to anchor and the drift distance, any size safe area may be set around the anchor position.
+By setting the Slack Zone option and independently changing both the distance to anchor and the drift distance, any size slack area may be set around the anchor position.